Drug Court

 - Termination from the Drug Court program

-- Reinstatement of criminal proceedings.
+- Reinstatement of criminal proceedings

 The court imposes sanctions based upon reports from treatment providers and probation officers.
-Sanctions are usually administered for non-compliance, testing positive, and unsatisfactory performance in treatment, absconding from treatment, and new arrests.
+Sanctions are usually administered for non-compliance, testing positive and unsatisfactory performance in treatment, absconding from treatment, and new arrests.

 Expulsion

-Participants Drug Court may be terminated from the program at the discretion of the Drug Court Judge or the State Attorney's Office.
+Participants in drug court may be terminated from the program at the discretion of the Drug Court Judge or the State Attorney’s Office.
+Participants may be terminated by the Drug Court Judge for:

 - Continuous failure to participate in treatment